-Everyone wants a lower rate when they get a mortgage, but it shouldn’t come with hidden fees attached.
-One common hidden fee is a mortgage prepayment penalty.
+Everyone wants a lower rate when they get a mortgage, but not one with hidden fees attached.
+One common hidden fee is referred to as a mortgage prepayment penalty.
 But what exactly is a prepayment penalty?
 How can you avoid one?
-What are some key dos and don’ts?

-Fear not, this post holds the answers to all of these questions.
-Let’s get to it.
+Fear not: This post holds the answers to these questions, so let’s get into it.

 However, lenders and other mortgage investors make less money if you pay less interest.
 To get around this, they may give you a rate that looks extremely attractive and lower than others around, but it could come with a prepayment penalty for at least several years into the loan.
 This discourages you from paying off the loan early, lest you get hit with what could amount to tens of thousands of dollars in fees.

-It’s important to note that since refinancing involves paying off your current loan, prepayment penalties discourage doing that as well.
-This could mean not being able to take advantage of lower rates if they drop or not being able to utilize your home equity to accomplish your goals like paying off credit cards, doing home improvements or boosting a college fund.
+It’s important to note that because refinancing involves paying off your current loan, prepayment penalties discourage doing that as well.
+This could mean not being able to take advantage of lower rates if they drop or not being able to use your home equity in order to accomplish your goals, such as paying off credit cards, doing home improvements or boosting a college fund.